2021 Mediterranean oil spill

 The 2021 Mediterranean oil spill was an ecological disaster which occurred in February 2021 along the Mediterranean coast of Israel and Lebanon.
 Starting on 16 February 2021, dozens to hundreds of tons of tar washed up on the beaches along a 160 km stretch of Israel's coast from Rosh Hanikra to Ashkelon, following a heavy storm and unusually high waves.
 Tar deposits also heavily impacted the beaches in south Lebanon.
-European Sentinel satellite photos showed 12 apparent oil slicks at various distances from the shore between 11 to 13 February 2021 according to Greenpeace.
+European Sentinel satellite photos showed 12 apparent oil slicks at various distances from the shore between 11 and 13 February 2021 according to Greenpeace.

 Government reaction

 All of Israel's beaches were closed until further notice.
 The population was advised not to go swimming or to play sports on the beach, as exposure to tar could endanger health.

 Israeli Prime Minister Benjamin Netanyahu visited the beach near the port city of Ashdod and announced that the Ministry of Environmental Protection would draw up a plan to clean the beaches.
 The Israeli military pledged to deploy several thousand soldiers to support more than 4000 EcoOcean volunteers, who had begun clearing the beaches of clumps of tar.

 The Environmental Protection Ministry said that the pollution was due to tens to hundreds of tons of oil spilled from a ship or illegally dumped into the sea from a tanker and that they are working with European agencies to identify the ship responsible.
 Nine ships that would have been about 50 kilometers off Israel's coast on 11 February 2021 would be considered.